E2FL: Equal and Equitable Federated Learning: Fairness with Multiple Groups in Each Client

-Table~\ref{tab:adult1} shows the fairness comparison between FedAvg, FairFed~\cite{ezzeldin2021fairfed}, and \name for different data distributions.
-Even when the clients have a mixture data of different groups, \name can reduce the equal opportunity difference of groups while reducing a small part of accuracy. \name can reduce the EOD of these groups by 73\% while loosing the average accuracy by 0.27\% in a heterogeneous FL setting.
-From this table we can see that FairFed improves the fairness when the data distribution is non-IID.
-These results shows that \name enforces the model to act more fair even when each client has a combination of all the groups.
+Table~\ref{tab:adult1} shows the fairness comparison between FedAvg~\cite{konevcny2016federated, mcmahan2017communication}, FairFed~\cite{ezzeldin2021fairfed}, and \name for different data distributions.
+We choose FairFed as a baseline as it provides group fairness when we have different data groups (protected attributes) at each client, similar to what we have in the Adult dataset situation.
+This algorithm adaptively modifies the aggregation weights at the server in each round.
+The weights are based on the mismatch between the global fairness measure (at the server) and local fairness measure at each client.
+This algorithm is favouring clients whose local measures match more with the global fairness measure.
+This table shows \name reduces the equal opportunity difference (EOD) and discrimination index (DI) of male and female groups with a small cost on the final test accuracy.
+In particular, for non-IID data distribution, \name improves the EOD by 73\% and DI by 51\%, with the negligible cost of losing test accuracy (0.27\%) compared to FedAvg, while FairFed improves EOD by 17\% and DI by 20\% with reducing the test accuracy by 1\% compared to FedAvg.
+From this table, we can see that FairFed cannot provide the same improvement when data is IID distributed as its design is based on very heterogeneous data distribution, while \name achieves similar improvement in both cases.
+These results show that \name enforces the model to act more fair even when each client has a combination of all the groups.